claucece/Anonymous-Credentials-Meeting/README.md

 The agenda will look like this:

 * Introduction to the meeting
-* Anonymous credentials and metadata
 * Anonymous credentials and post-quantum
 * Anonymous credentials and implementations
+* Anonymous credentials: new constructions
 * Discussion

 # Registration